Stretch Armstrong: Television

 The series was developed by Kevin Burke, Victor Cook, and Chris "Doc" Wyatt.
 Burke and Wyatt also wrote a tie-in comic book for IDW Publishing.
 The first 13 episodes of the 26-episode first season were released on Netflix on November 17, 2017.

 Comics

 A similar concept with Stretch as a superhero was also shown in a one-off comic produced by Hasbro in 2011 dubbed Unit:E; there, the descendant of Acroyear and a Biotron (both from Micronauts) and Synergy (from Jem; here an alien artificial intelligence) conducted reconnaissance on heroes from Earth and beyond (including characters from G.I.
 Joe, Transformers, MASK, Battleship Galaxies, Action Man, and even Candy Land) to help fight against Baron Karza (the enemy of the Micronauts).

 In September 2017, IDW Publishing announced a new comic book based on the Netflix series Stretch Armstrong and the Flex Fighters for January 2018.

 Video game

-In 2018, a video game called Stretch Armstrong: The Breakout was released on Netflix.
-The game involves Jake Armstrong, Ricardo and Nathan stopping villains from rampaging through Charter City.
+In 2018, an interactive special called Stretch Armstrong: The Breakout was released on Netflix.
+It is set in the universe of the Flex Fighters series and involves Jake Armstrong, Ricardo and Nathan stopping villains from rampaging through Charter City.